 “We can’t keep them in the shop,” Wray says.
-“It’s so much easier to sell a $200 plant than a $20 plant!
+“It’s so much easier to sell a $200 plant [right now] than a $20 plant!
 People throw down.”

 All three businesses have coped with the shifting guidance for in-person shopping, limiting the number of customers who can be inside their stores, requiring masks, and installing air filters and purifiers.

 And the owners of all three have dreams for a postpandemic future.
 Terra specializes in horticultural therapy—feeling better and more grounded by way of plants, for the uninitiated—and imagines in-house workshops, like how-to classes in kokedama (Japanese moss balls), and build-your-own bulk soil stations.
 Abrams already hosts a “candle creation bar,” which can be booked for small, private sessions.
-In the future, she’d love to hold book clubs and small business events, while Bostic imagines hosting classes for differently abled knitters, such as her own child.
+In the future, she’d love to hold book clubs and small business events, while Bostic imagines hosting classes for knitters with disabilities, such as her own child.